virtualcitySYSTEMS/map-plugin-cli/README.md

 ### 1. Creating a new plugin

-To create a new plugin template, run the following within your projects root:
+To create a new plugin template, run the following:
 ```
 vcmplugin create
 ```
-This will open a command prompt helping you to create the basic [structure of a plugin](https://github.com/virtualcitySYSTEMS/map-plugin-examples/blob/main/doc/VCM_Plugin.md#2-structure-of-a-plugin).
+This will open a command prompt helping you to create the basic [structure of a plugin](#vc-map-plugins).
-Be sure to check out the [peer dependecy section](#about_peer_dependencies) as well.
+Be sure to check out the [peer dependecy section](#about-peer-dependencies) as well.

+Optionally, in step 7 of the create-prompt you can choose an existing plugin [@vcmap/hello-world](https://www.npmjs.com/package/@vcmap/hello-world) as template.

 ### 2. Serving a plugin for development